Explore this page to learn more about why we say what we say and do what we do at Mass.

 As the priest prepares to celebrate Mass, the first vestment he puts on is called an alb.
 The alb reminds us of the new and immaculate clothing that every Christian has received through Baptism.
 The alb is a symbol of the sanctifying grace received in the first sacrament and is also considered to be a symbol of the purity of heart that is necessary to enter into the joy of the eternal vision of God in heaven.
 It symbolizes the garment in which Christ was clothed by Herod and the purity of the soul with which the Sacrifice of the Mass should be offered.
 As the priest puts the alb on he prays, ”Make me white O Lord and cleanse my heart that, made white by the Blood of the Lamb, I may be able to serve Thee.”

 The cincture is a long, rope-like cord with tassled or knotted ends that the priest ties around his waist.
-The color may be white, or the color of the liturgical season.
+The colour may be white, or the colour of the liturgical season.
 When putting on the cincture, the priest says the following prayer, "Gird me, O Lord, with the girdle of purity and quench in me the fire of concupiscence, that virtue of continence and chastity may remain in me.”

 The stole is a sign of spiritual authority and a sign that the priest is operating in the person of Christ.
-The priest kisses the stole before he puts it on as a sign of honor and prays, “Lord restore the stole of immortality, which I lost through the collusion of our first parents and unworthy as I am to approach thy sacred mysteries, may I yet gain eternal joy.”
+The priest kisses the stole before he puts it on as a sign of honour and prays, “Lord restore the stole of immortality, which I lost through the collusion of our first parents and unworthy as I am to approach thy sacred mysteries, may I yet gain eternal joy.”
 A Deacon wears a stole across his body, whereas the priest wears it around his neck.

 The chasuble is the final vestment that the priest puts on to celebrate Mass.
 It is representative of the charity that a priest is called to live.
 The chasuble has open sleeves whereas a deacon’s vestment has defined sleeves and is called a dalmatic.
 As the priest puts the chasuble on he prays: “O Lord who has said, “My yoke is sweet and my burden light, grant that I may so carry it as to merit thy grace.”